nikhilhoum/audiotoggle/README.md

 ## AudioToggle

-This is a copy of https://github.com/alongubkin/audiotoggle with slight modifications to improve packaging with cordova.
+This is a copy of https://github.com/alongubkin/audiotoggle forked from danielflippance/audiotoggle with some additions to enable a connected bluetooth headset's microphone in NORMAL and EARPICE modes on android
-Cordova plugin for switching between speaker and earpiece when playing audio.

     cordova plugin add cordova-plugin-audiotoggle --save